INSET and Training on Timetabling

 This topic includes work on the Contact Ratio, curriculum bonuses, etc.

-A full version, with software, is included in ‘Timetabling – A Timetabler’s CookBook‘.
+More details, with software, is included in ‘Timetabling – A Timetabler’s CookBook‘.

 Options Pools / Blocks / Columns / Electives